kionsoftware/terraform-provider-kion/docs/resources/azure_account.md

 - `skip_access_checking` (Boolean) True to skip periodic access checking on the account.
 - `start_datecode` (String) Date when the Azure account will starting submitting payments against a funding source (YYYY-MM).
 Required if placing an account within a project.
 - `subscription_name` (String) Name of the subscription as it appears in Azure.
 - `subscription_uuid` (String) The UUID of the Azure subscription.
 If subscription_uuid is provided, the existing subscription will be imported into Kion.
-If subscription_uuid is ommitted, a new subscription will be created.
+If subscription_uuid is omitted, a new subscription will be created.

 ### Read-Only